MapsPeople/docs/src/cms/index.md

 ![solution-details-type-visibility](/assets/cms/interface-overview/Solution_Details_Type_Visibility.png)

-Type Visibility is the term used to determine at which zoom levels both Names and Labels are visible, determined per Type.
+Type Visibility is the term used to determine at which Zoom Levels both the Types' Icons and Labels are visible.

 1. A save button, click this to save your changes.
 1. Hide/Unhide - Click or unclick this if you don't want a specific Type to show up on the map at all.
-1. Set the minimum and maximum zoom level at which a given Type should be visible.
+1. Set the minimum and maximum Zoom Level at which a given Type should be visible.

 #### Buildings

 ![solution-details-buildings](/assets/cms/interface-overview/Solution_Details_Buildings.png)

-This page provides you with a list of Buildings in your Solution.
+This page provides you with a list of the Buildings in the selected Venue in your Solution.

 1. "Edit Building" - Let's you edit the properties of the Building, such as name, ID and Floors.
 1. The Name of the Building.